RoliSoft/RS-Text-Forwarder-Android-Client/README.md

 1. Get Android Studio, however you should be able to compile to app with any Android dev toolkit.
 2. Get Android SDK, unless you have previously installed Android Studio, which already came with a copy.
 3. Import the project to your IDE.
-4. Open the source for `MainActivity` and replace the hard-coded URL in `sendRequest()` to your own server.
+4. Open the source for `MainActivity` and replace the `AppID` constant to point to your own server.
 5. Generate a key which will be used to sign the `apk`.
 6. Compile the project.